 Protected by Information Rights Management (IRM), in S/MIME format or encrypted in other ways for protection.
 A digitally signed message is an example since digital signing relies on one of these mechanisms.

 A delivery report or notification that has the message class IPM.Report.*, including delivery and Non-Delivery Report (NDR) reports, and read, non-read, and delay notifications.

-A .msg file which is an attachment to another message.
+A .msg or .eml file which is an attachment to another message.

-A .msg file opened from the file system.
+A .msg or .eml file opened from the file system.

-In general, Outlook can activate add-ins in read forms for items in the Sent Items folder, with the exception of add-ins that activate based on string matches of well-known entities.
+In general, Outlook can activate add-ins in read form for items in the Sent Items folder, with the exception of add-ins that activate based on string matches of well-known entities.
 For more information about the reasons behind this, see "Support for well-known entities" in Match strings in an Outlook item as well-known entities.